The Best Time for Birding is NOW!

 Water!
 The Easy Jumpstart for Your Backyard Micro-Habitat

 First off, if you don’t have a water source for wild birds in your backyard, what are you waiting for?
 This is one of the easiest and most important ways we can support the well-being of our wild bird population year round.
 Just add water!
 You will be rewarded with visits from wild birds that you’ll never see at a feeder… ALL birds need water and they need it ALL year round.
-(For more info, read our article about Wild Birds, Water and Winter.)
+(For more info, read our articles about Wild Birds, Water and Winter or Wild Birds, Summer and Water.)

 Secondly, with a bird bath near your window, you’ll have an excellent opportunity to observe wild birds and their behavior up close.
 Don’t miss out on the fun!